mishradile/AFMTool/README.md

 - 23/5/2022:
   - Added calculations for roll off

+- 30/5/2022:
+  - Implemented flags that can be used to customize output.

 ## Notes on possible changes to measurement methods
 - Obtain step height using height histogram instead of line profile?